polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ### [p5.crypto.import-public-pgp-key] and [p5.crypto.import-private-pgp-key]

-These Active Events allows you to import a private and public key.
-Below we are importing a public and private key, with the identity of "foo@bar.com".
+These Active Events allows you to import one or more private and/or public key(s).
+Below we are importing a public key, with the identity of "foo@bar.com".

 ```